-Make-Up Quizzes: Under NO circumstances will make-up exams be administered without prior arrangement (at least five days) and good reason.
+Make-Up Quizzes: Under NO circumstances will make-up quizzes be administered without prior arrangement (at least five days) and good reason.
 Please show up on quiz day!

-Weekly Class Participation: ES301 is a geotechniques course that emphasizes hands-on activities and skill building.
-It is not a traditional "lecture" course, but one in which students are expected to actively engage inquiry-based learning with their peers and instructor.
+Weekly Class Participation: ES302 is a methods course that emphasizes hands-on activities and skill building.
+It is not a traditional "lecture" course, but one in which students are expected to actively engage active learning modules with their peers and instructor.
 Successful completion of the course is based on inclass student participation and collective interaction.
 As such, student work activities and progress will be checked at the end of each three-hour class period.
 Students will be assigned weekly lab activities with a short introduction and overview of required methodology.
 Progress on weekly assignments will be assessed at the end of each class period, beginning in the last 20 minutes of class.
 Assessment will involve one-on-one debriefing with the instructor and clear demonstration of student achievement.
-Four points per week are available to students who demonstrate adequate weekly progress on their in-class assignments (a total of 40 points for the term).
+Class participation points are available to students who demonstrate adequate weekly progress on their in-class assignments.
 Students who are absent or leave class prior to the last 20 minutes of the class without instructor assessment will receive a "zero".